Menu

 Athens at a Glance

-Athens is a special place: a small town with welcoming people, a big university and many of the amenities of a big city, like vibrant music, arts, food and brewery scenes—now mostly recovered from shutdowns during the COVID-19 pandemic.
+Athens is a special place: a small town with welcoming people, a big university and many of the amenities of a big city, like vibrant music, arts, and food and drink scenes.
 What fuels it all is a diverse population and a progressive open-mindedness that truly makes Athens a blue dot in a sea of red, as the saying goes.

 How We Got Here